amarismail522/diffusers/docs/source/en/quicktour.md

 | Text-Guided Image-Inpainting          | fill the masked part of an image given the image, the mask and a text prompt | [inpaint](./using-diffusers/inpaint) |
 | Text-Guided Depth-to-Image Translation | adapt parts of an image guided by a text prompt while preserving structure via depth estimation | [depth2img](./using-diffusers/depth2img) |

-Start by creating an instance of a [`DiffusionPipeline`] and specify which pipeline checkpoint you would like to download.
+Start by creating an instance of a [`VictorPipeline`] and specify which pipeline checkpoint you would like to download.
-You can use the [`DiffusionPipeline`] for any [checkpoint](https://huggingface.co/models?library=diffusers&sort=downloads) stored on the Hugging Face Hub.
+You can use the [`VictorPipeline`] for any [checkpoint](https://huggingface.co/models?library=diffusers&sort=downloads) stored on the Hugging Face Hub.
 In this quicktour, you'll load the [`stable-diffusion-v1-5`](https://huggingface.co/runwayml/stable-diffusion-v1-5) checkpoint for text-to-image generation.

 <Tip warning={true}>